NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium: Discussion

 \subsection{Directions for a Future Model}

 \model\ will be a stepping stone to a completely new Galactic electron density model that considers significant advances in our understanding of ionized gas in and around the Milky Way.
 There are numerous avenues for improving the modeling framework.
-Throughout the paper we have noted instances where the assumption of a uniform, statistically homogeneous medium appears to be a poor description of the data (e.g., the Galactic Center and Cygnus).
+Throughout the paper we have noted instances where the assumption of a uniform, statistically homogeneous medium appears to be a poor description of the data (e.g., in spiral arms, the Galactic Center, and Cygnus).
 While we have addressed this issue by explicitly modeling ISM substructure (i.e, clumps and voids) for the most discrepant sightlines, a future model may perform significantly better by directly incorporating gas column densities inferred from multi-wavelength spectral line ratios.
+Such efforts will be especially critical for accurate modeling of the spiral arms, the density content of which is likely dominated by \HII regions, many of which are not directly sampled by pulsar sightlines \citep{ocker2024c}.
+Constraints on the density fluctuations in spiral arms will also be further improved by enlarged scattering measurement samples \citep[e.g.][]{jing2025}.
 We will also explore alternative methods to fit the model, including Bayesian frameworks for high-dimensional fitting and uncertainty estimation.

 A future model will explore electron density structures that are not included at present, including an assessment of the CGM and Magellanic Clouds that explicitly considers interactions between these regions through, e.g., the Magellanic Stream and Galactic chimneys.
 Galactic chimneys (i.e., supernovae-driven outflows) may be a compelling explanation for those pulsars that continue to have DMs overestimated by \model, such as J1509$+$5531 (B1508$+$55), a high-velocity, high-latitude pulsar with a proper motion that traces back to the Cygnus region, in which large numbers of supernovae could have produced a chimney that intersects the pulsar LOS \citep{Chatterjee2005}.
 This effort will be bolstered not only by upcoming radio surveys that will deliver dramatically expanded samples of pulsars, FRBs, and quasars, but also by all-sky spectroscopic surveys like SDSS-V Local Volume Mapper \citep{drory2024_lvm} and SPHEREx \citep{bock2025}, which are probing Galactic ionized gas in unprecedented detail.
 Lyman continuum transfer modeling based on stellar parallaxes and 3D dust maps also shows significant promise for inference of 3D ionized gas structure in the local ISM \citep{mccallum2025}.
 Furthermore, recent advances in Faraday synthesis suggest that simultaneous modeling of electron density and magnetic field strengths, at least for sightlines integrated across the entire Galaxy, is within reach \citep[e.g.][]{hutschenreuter2022}.
 These developments set the stage for the next generation of Galactic electron density models.